- What are the seven summits?

 At 6,961 meters above sea level.
 No doubt Aconcagua is the giant of South American mountains.

-This mountain is the second-highest mountain after Everest.
+This mountain is the second-highest in the world after Everest.

-With 22,838 feet, this elevation has driven nature lovers to challenge this summit despite extreme weather.
+With an elevation of 22,838 feet, this summit has drawn nature lovers to challenge it despite extreme weather.

 The best time for trekking Aconcagua is from December to March.